faf0/edi/README.md

 * Grok-4
 * ...and more models supported by [poe.com](https://poe.com/about)

-# How EDI Was Written
+# How Edi Was Written

-EDI can be written using EDI, but you have to start somewhere.
+Edi can be written using Edi, although you have to start somewhere.
-For fun and the sake of good education, please read "Reflections on Trusting Trust" by Ken Thompson.
+For fun and the sake of good education, feel free read "Reflections on Trusting Trust" by Ken Thompson.

 # Contributing